-The Divinity Student Council (DSC) serves student needs by publicizing events and activities organized by various student organizations, listening and responding to the needs of the community, and representing students' needs and concerns to the school administration.
-To accomplish these goals, the DSC collects and raises money through dues and other channels.
+The Divinity Student Council (DSC) serves student needs by facilitating events and activities organized by various student organizations, listening and responding to the needs of the community, and representing students' needs and concerns to the school administration.

 African Methodist Episcopal (AME) Connection